 - Train operators should maintain an appropriate level of staffing to ensure suitable and sufficient levels of security and control at stations.

-- Remind passengers about the Government guidance on travel restrictions, by way of visual and audible messages.
+- Remind passengers about Government guidance on travel restrictions, social distancing and wearing face coverings on trains (remembering that the advice may not always be the same in every part of Great Britain), by way of visual and audible messages.

-- Encourage passengers, unless in family/household groups, to sit or stand 2m apart.
-Poster graphics may help to illustrate spacing on trains.
+- Display information to encourage passengers, unless in family/household groups, to maintain social distancing.
+Graphics (such as posters or floor markings) may help to illustrate spacing on trains.

 - Discourage cash payments at booking offices and retail outlets.
-If staff must handle cash, hands should be washed or sanitised immediately afterwards.
+If employees must handle cash, hands should be washed or sanitised immediately afterwards.

 - Operators should maintain customer assistance arrangements.
 Passengers should be encouraged to contact the relevant train operating company as soon as possible to discuss their requirements.
 However, pre-booking assistance is still not required.